 - Record key items of discussion to provide a record of the flow of discussion and the key reason(s) for a decision being taken.

-- If a committee decision is not clear to you, ask the chair to clarify the decision with the committee, preferably before dealing with the next item.
+- If a committee decision is not clear, ask the Chair to clarify the decision with the committee, preferably before dealing with the next item.

-- Prepare the draft minutes for consideration by the chair.
-ANU practice is to limit the content of minutes to recording background, the key points made during discussion, and then the formal resolution.
-We do not normally attribute comments to individuals unless the committee agrees to such action or procedures allow, though practice is to record a dissenting view, vote or abstention if a member so wishes.
+- Prepare the draft minutes for consideration by the Chair.
+ANU practise is to limit the content of minutes to recording background, the key points made during discussion, and then the formal resolution and/or action item.
+We do not normally attribute comments to individuals unless the committee agrees to such action or procedures allow, though practise is to record a dissenting view, vote or abstention if a member so wishes.

 - Prepare an action sheet and circulate it promptly.

-- Maintain a diary of terms of office and timelines for appointing or reappointing members.
+- Maintain a diary of office terms and timelines for appointing or reappointing members.

 - Devise an appropriate induction process for new members of the committee.

 - Establish the scope of record keeping for your committee by consulting staff of University Records if necessary.

 - Ensure meeting dates are set and notified to members in good time.